Membership revoked? Veteran GE's spot in exclusive Dow may be shaky

-NEW YORK (Reuters) - It is hard to imagine the Dow Jones Industrial Average without General Electric Co (GE.N).
+NEW YORK, Nov 12 (Reuters) - It is hard to imagine the Dow Jones Industrial Average without General Electric Co.
 The U.S. industrial conglomerate’s stock is the lone original component of the venerable blue-chip index that debuted in 1896.

-But GE's dwindling share price and the likelihood that its new chief executive will dramatically slim down its sprawling operations is leading some index-watchers to consider the possibility of the company losing its membership in the elite 30-stock Dow .DJI.
+But GE’s dwindling share price and the likelihood that its new chief executive will dramatically slim down its sprawling operations is leading some index-watchers to consider the possibility of the company losing its membership in the elite 30-stock Dow.

 “Since it is trading at a low share price and has a small weighting in the index, that does put it at an increased risk of getting removed,” said Alex Bryan, director of passive strategies research at Morningstar in Chicago.
 “I don’t think it’s obvious that it is going to be removed from the index, but it certainly is at risk.”